 Credit history: Qualifying for the different types of credit hinges largely on your credit history — the track record you’ve established while managing credit and making payments over time.
 Your credit report is primarily a detailed list of your credit history, consisting of information provided by lenders that have extended credit to you.
-While information may vary from one credit reporting agency to another, the credit reports includes the same types of information, such as the names of lenders that have extended credit to you, types of credit you have, your payment history, and more.
+While information may vary from one credit reporting agency to another, the credit reports include the same types of information, such as the names of lenders that have extended credit to you, types of credit you have, your payment history, and more.

 In addition to the credit report, lenders may also use a credit score that is a numeric value – usually between 300 and 850 – based on the information contained in your credit report.
-The credit score serves as an indicator for the lender about risk based on your credit history.
+The credit score serves as a risk indicator for the lender based on your credit history.
 Generally, the higher the score, the lower the risk.
-Credit bureau scores are often called "FICO scores" because many credit bureau scores used in the U.S. are produced from software developed by Fair Isaac Corporation (FICO).
+Credit bureau scores are often called "FICO® scores" because many credit bureau scores used in the U.S. are produced from software developed by Fair Isaac Corporation (FICO).
 While many lenders use credit scores to help them make their lending decisions, each lender has its own criteria, depending on the level of risk it finds acceptable for a given credit product.

-Capacity: Lenders need to determine whether you can comfortably manage your payments.
-Your past income and employment history are good indicators of your ability to repay outstanding debt.
+Capacity: Lenders need to determine whether you can comfortably afford your payments.
+Your income and employment history are good indicators of your ability to repay outstanding debt.
 Income amount, stability, and type of income may all be considered.
 The ratio of your current and any new debt as compared to your before-tax income, known as debt-to-income ratio (DTI), may be evaluated.